 We will need additional capital in the future to continue our planned operations.
 To the extent we raise additional capital by issuing additional Class A common shares, Class B common shares, Class A1 common shares, Class B1 common shares or other equity securities, our shareholders may experience substantial dilution.
 We may sell common shares, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
-If we sell common shares, convertible securities or other equity securities in more than one transaction, investors may be materially diluted by subsequent sales.
+If we sell common shares, convertible securities or other equity subsequent sales.
 These sales may also result in material dilution to our existing shareholders, and new investors could gain rights superior to our existing shareholders.